OpenNTI/nti.dataserver/docs/content-cards.rst

 		optional int image_width;
 		optional int image_height;

-		// An NTIID for the actul target.
+		// An NTIID for the actual target.
 If the target is hosted
 		// content, this will be the same as the href.
 If the target
 		// is external content, this may be derived.
 In either case,
 		// it can be used as a containerId.